Imperial Crown Style: History

 In 1937 the Sino-Japanese War began, and the Steel Fabrication Real Rights Building Approval Regulation (鉄鋼工作物権造許可規制, Tekkō kōsaku bukken kyoka shisei). was issued, which limited buildings requiring over 50 tons of steel to be limited to munitions related structures only.
 Circumstances meant that no longer could decorative buildings be constructed, and along with a period of decline of older architectural designs, the development of Japonesque architecture was forced to stop.
 On the other hand, the increasing influence of Modernist architecture benefited from the regulatory standards governing building functionality, and rebound after the end of the war.

 The end of World War II, began a period repudiation of pre-war Statism in Shōwa Japan to give way to post-war democratisation.
 The post-War Modernist architects who had been repressed by the Japanese architectural industry, became personal opponents of fascism.
 There had not been an instance where modernism in Japanese architecture, had opposed Japanese fascism, however they opposed fascism by condemning the easily made association of Japan's postwar recovery and the Japonesque architecture of pre-war fascist Japan.
 Because the architects who had promoted Japonesque architecture had lost their political influence, they were unable to counter the argument that Japonesque architecture represented fascism.

 Development

-In Japan, during the 1920s and 1930s the last buildings with architectural designs drawing from artistic historicism were constructed.
-This was due to a decline in the strict adherence to the design rules that defined classic historicism in architecture, and allowed for an eclectic architectural style which included aspects of Frank Lloyd Wright, Modernism and Expressionist architecture.
-This was a compromise made to combine multiple styles into the Classic architectural or simplified classical architectural design within a single building project.

 In 1911 architect "George" Kikutarō Shimoda who had designed the Tor Hotel in Kobe, received a formal request from Aisaku Hayashi (林愛作) General Manager of the Imperial Hotel, Tokyo, for a complete preliminary study to be conducted for the rebuilding of the Imperial Hotel.
 Prior to his engagement in this project, Shimoda had been employed as a draughtsman by Frank Lloyd Wright in Chicago, but was not held in high regard.
 In Wright's autobiography, he described Shimoda as a yellow-faced and evil-eyed, and then assaulted and terminated his employment.